 To participate in the Arts Community you must:

-2. Residential Arts Community Participants Only--Return your housing application and $125 deposit and application fee or apply online with credit card payment (If you returned your housing application and $125 fee earlier, simply return your completed Living Learning Community application.
+- Residential Arts Community Participants Only--Complete your housing application online with credit card payment (If you completed your housing application earlier, simply return your completed Living Learning Community application.
 The $50 activity fee will be billed to your student account.)

-3. Return your completed Arts Community application by June 1 to the Department of University Housing at the address indicated on the application or email as an attachemnt to firstname.lastname@example.org.
+- Return your completed LLC application by June 1 to the Department of University Housing at the address indicated on the application or email as an attachment to firstname.lastname@example.org

-4. Your high school transcript must be on file at the TWU Admissions Office.
+- Your high school transcript must be on file at the TWU Admissions Office

 Acceptance to the Arts Community program will be made on a date-order, space-available basis for applicants who meet the program requirements.
 A maximum of 25 students will be accepted to each learning community.
-Residential participants will live in Stark Hall or Guinn Hall.
-Exact housing placements will be made after students have attended New Student Orientaiton and Arts Community participants are selected.
+Residential participants will live in Guinn Hall.
+Exact housing placements will be made after students have attended New Student Orientation and Arts Community participants are selected.

 Enrollment & Orientation